authzed/langchain-spicedb/README.md

 # SpiceDB RAG Authorization

-A universal, framework-agnostic authorization library for RAG (Retrieval-Augmented Generation) pipelines using SpiceDB.
-Works seamlessly with any framework (LangChain, LangGraph, custom pipelines) and any vector store (Pinecone, FAISS, Weaviate, Chroma, etc.).
+Authorization library for RAG (Retrieval-Augmented Generation) pipelines using SpiceDB.
+Designed for LangChain and LangGraph integrations with support for any vector store (Pinecone, FAISS, Weaviate, Chroma, etc.).

 **NOTE:** This is very much in alpha mode and is intended as a learning exercise rather than a production deployment.
 I've tested it against the `langchain_example.py` and also the SpiceDB - RAG example in the `authzed/workshops` [repo here](https://github.com/authzed/workshops/blob/main/secure-rag-pipelines/01-rag.ipynb)

 ## Features

-- **Universal Compatibility**: Works with any RAG framework or custom implementation
+- **LangChain & LangGraph Integration**: First-class support for modern LLM frameworks
 - **Vector Store Agnostic**: Compatible with Pinecone, FAISS, Weaviate, Chroma, and more
 - **Post-Filter Authorization**: Filters retrieved documents based on SpiceDB permissions
 - **Batch Processing**: Optimized concurrent permission checks for performance
 - **Observable**: Returns detailed metrics about authorization decisions
-- **Multiple Interfaces**: Use as standalone, LangChain Runnable, or LangGraph node
 - **Type-Safe**: Full type hints for better IDE support
 - **Async by Default**: Built for high-performance async operations